AroniasPrenovost/trade-alerts/README.md

 ## Philosophy

-`Process` > `Outcome` mindset.
-Follow a specific system and be patient to avoid negative trading psychology practices.
+For success, it is imperative to follow and continually manifest a `Process` > `Outcome` mindset.
+That means you follow a specific system and be patient to avoid negative trading psychology practices (overtrading, FOMO, etc.).
 1. Check/set support and resistance levels weekly (Sunday evening)
 - avoid trading more than 2-3 instruments.
 Spreading out positions leads to longer wait times and lower gains.
 2. Patiently wait for alerts, and adjust `support` and `resistance` as ranges change.